ibexa/documentation-developer/docs/ai_actions/ai_actions.md

 # AI Actions

-The AI Actions add-on enhances the usability and flexibility of [[= product_name =]] by automating various tasks.
+The AI Actions LTS update enhances the usability and flexibility of [[= product_name =]] by automating various tasks.
 After you configure it, it can generate alt text for images or transform text passages.

-You can also extend it to perform other tasks or support additional AI engines.
+You can also extend it to perform other tasks or support additional AI services.

 [[= cards([
 "ai_actions/ai_actions_guide",
 "ai_actions/install_ai_actions",
 "ai_actions/extend_ai_actions"
 ], columns=4) =]]

-## Explore AI Actions API

-...